 Our one acre produced 4 barriques in 1998 which represents 1.25 tonnes for the acre.
 (22hl/ha) .

-AromaRipe plum fruit with hints of leather and spice.
+AromaRipe cherry fruit with hints of wild berries.

-PalateIntensely flavoured with the fruit and subtle oak apparent on the nose carrying through to the palate.
-Ripe, complex and interesting.
-Generous on the middle palate and a lingering, drying tannin on the finish.
-Textured and rich, concentrated but not heavy in flavour.
+PalateIntensely flavoured with the fruit elements and subtle oak apparent on the nose carrying through to the palate.
+Ripe fruit, complex and interesting with many elements.
+Mouthfilling generosity on the middle palate and a lingering, subtle with a drying tannin on the finish.
+Generous but not heavy flavour; long and supple.

 RegionLenswood, Adelaide Hills